abyssDS/sfmlWiki/Tutorials.md

 # Tutorials

 Welcome to the section dedicated to external tutorials about SFML.
-Don't forget that [official tutorials](http://www.sfml-dev.org/tutorials.php) are still available on the main site.

 ### Online Video Tutorials
 * [Dive into C++11 - [1] - Arkanoid clone in 160~ lines of code](http://www.youtube.com/watch?v=_4K3tsKa1Uc)